BiznetGIO/biznetgio.github.io/docs/guide/deployment-staging.md

 1. Only push your code to your active branch
 2. Dont create pull request to master
 3. Set pull request with title `WIP:`

-## Production Deployment
-1. On monorepo project, change your version on file `version`
-2. On legacy repositories, tag your version and commit push to new version